Guuzzeji/youtube-scissors-cli/README.md

 ## 🛠️ Developer Instructuions (Build From Source)

 > Most users do not need to build YouTube-Scissors CLI.
 You can download the builds from [here](https://github.com/Guuzzeji/yt-scissors).

-> If you are looking for API / wrapper libary for this tool, look here: https://github.com/Guuzzeji/yt-scissors
+If you are looking for API / wrapper libary for this cli app, look [here](https://github.com/Guuzzeji/yt-scissors).

 ### What you will need
 - Download a copy of [ffmpeg](https://ffmpeg.org/download.html)